co822ee/LUR_optimization/README.md

 If you're interested in accessing the raw raster maps of the predictor variables, they are available via the [Google Drive][6].
 The size of the unzipped files are over 60GB.

+## lib_PF
+The lib_PF folder contains the scripts for running particle filter technique.
+Part of the scripts can be run without running the preprocessing scripts in the lib folder.
+For more information, please see the README.md in lib_PF.

 ### Acknowledgement
 This research is my thesis at Utrecht University.
 I would like to first thank my supervisors, [Prof. dr. Derek Karssenberg][7] and [Dr. Meng Lu][8].
 Every meeting with them gave me a different perspective towards the research and encouraged me to think more thoroughly about the research questions.
 The programming bugs I encountered during the process were fixed after discussing with Derek and Meng.
 They both provided critical feedbacks to improve the content of the thesis.
 I would like to thank [Dr. Oliver Schmitz][9] as well for providing the raster maps of the predictors and giving the technical support for modelling in the PCRaster framework.